dimilidi/jobportal/README.md

 * publishes own advertisements (searching or offering)
 * has a user profile where has the possibility of giving a contact (email and/or phone), profession, short description about himself
 * can edit his profile (about section, add a profile photo)
-* can see his ads and edit/deleting them
+* can see his and edit/delete them
-* can delete profile with all his ads
+* can delete profile with all ads